Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

 The Inorder Traversal of a BST is ordered.
 This is an importatnt property to solve some problems.

 ![eg](src/binary_tree6.png)

+In summary, the general thought process when encountering a binary tree problem is:

+1. Traversal: Can the answer be obtained by traversing the binary tree once?
+If so, use a **traverse function with external variables**.

+2. Decompose: Can you define a **recursive** function to derive the answer to the original problem from the answers to **subproblems (subtrees)**?
+If so, write this recursive function's definition and make full use of its return value.

+3. Regardless of the approach, understand what each node of the binary tree needs to do and when it should be done (preorder, inorder, postorder).

 #### 5.3.2 Level Order Traversal / Breadth-First Search (BFS)